 Employees who report having regular meetings with their managers and receiving frequent feedback are three times more likely to be engaged employees.
 They’re also less likely to want to leave.
 To poach an employee from an engaging manager, you can expect to fork over at least a 20% pay raise.

 These questions seek to measure engagement by getting insight into employees’ view of—and relationship with—the organization’s leadership as well as their direct manager(s).

-- I feel that the leaders at [Company Name] are transparent and share important information that affects the company as a whole
+- I feel that the leadership are transparent and shares important information that affects the company as a whole

-- I feel that the leaders at [Company Name] are transparent and share important information that affects me as an individual
+- I feel that the leadership is transparent and shares important information that affects me as an individual

 - I feel that my manager is someone I can respect and trust

 - I believe that my manager is capable and effective

 - I receive regular feedback about my performance and how I can improve

 - I believe that my manager is invested in my success

 - I feel that the executives care about creating a positive work environment and company culture